postwait/node-amqp/README.md

 ### queue.bind([exchange,] routing)

 This method binds a queue to an exchange.
-Until a queue is bound it will not receive any messages.
+Until a queue is bound it will not receive any messages, unless they are sent through the unnamed exchange (see `defaultExchangeName` above).

 If the `exchange` argument is left out `'amq.topic'` will be used.

-This method will emit 'queueBindOk' when ready.
+This method will emit `'queueBindOk'` when ready.

 ### queue.bind_headers([exchange,] routing)